What Is Collateral & Do I Need It For A Business Loan?

 Inventory Loans

 Inventory loans are a type of financing used to purchase inventory for a business to sell to its customers.
-If the business cannot sell the inventory and is unable to make the loan payment, the inventory purchased with the loan proceeds serves as the collateral.
+If the business cannot sell the inventory and is unable to make the loan payment, the inventory purchased with the loan proceeds serves as collateral.

 Invoice Financing

 Invoice financing is a type of loan that is given for unpaid invoices.
 Invoice factoring allows a lender to pay the business a percentage of the invoice.
-The lender collects payments for the invoices and once paid, pays the remainder of the invoice total to the business, minus interest and fees charged for the service.
+The lender collects payments for the invoices and, once paid, pays the remainder of the invoice total to the business, minus interest and fees charged for the service.

 Invoice discounting is another type of invoice financing.
 The business is paid a lump sum for the unpaid invoice, which is generally 90% to 95% of the total amount.
 Once the business collects the payment from the customer, the loan is paid back to the lender, along with the remaining percentage for interest and fees.